matanox/pdf-converter/README.md

 To run all its [mocha](http://visionmedia.github.io/mocha/) tests (served from `/tests`): `./test.sh`

+To install: clone this repo and `./install.sh` (and install mocha for testing, if not already installed)

 ## Guidelines
 Each significant step is built as its own http directive, so that it can be invoked on its own during development.

+## License
+There is no license permitting reuse of this code for now.